Planetary boundaries: Novel entities (chemical pollution)

 Some chemicals, such as persistent organic pollutants, heavy metals and radionuclides, have potentially irreversible additive and synergic effects on biological organisms, reducing fertility and resulting in permanent genetic damage.
 Sublethal uptakes are drastically reducing marine bird and mammal populations.
 This boundary seems important, although it is hard to quantify.
 In 2019, it was suggested that novel entities could include genetically modified organisms, pesticides and even artificial intelligence.

 A Bayesian emulator for persistent organic pollutants has been developed which can potentially be used to quantify the boundaries for chemical pollution.
 To date, critical exposure levels of polychlorinated biphenyls (PCBs) above which mass mortality events of marine mammals are likely to occur, have been proposed as a chemical pollution planetary boundary.

 There are at least 350,000 artificial chemicals in the world.
 They are coming from "plastics, pesticides, industrial chemicals, chemicals in consumer products, antibiotics and other pharmaceuticals".
 They have mostly "negative effects on planetary health".
 Their production increased 50 times since 1950 and is expected to increase 3 times more by 2050.
-Plastic alone contain more than 10,000 chemicals and create large problems.
+Plastics alone contain more than 10,000 chemicals and create large problems.
 The researchers are calling for limit on chemical production and shift to circular economy, meaning to products that can be reused and recycled.

 In January 2022 a group of scientists concluded that this planetary boundary is already exceeded, which puts in risk the stability of the Earth system.
 They integrated the literature information on how production and release of a number of novel entities, including plastics and hazardous chemicals, have rapidly increased in the last decades with significant impact on the planetary processes.

 In August 2022, scientists concluded that the (overall transgressed) boundary is a placeholder for multiple different boundaries for NEs that may emerge, reporting that PFAS pollution is one such new boundary.
 They show that levels of these so-called "forever chemicals" in rainwater are ubiquitously, and often greatly, above guideline safe levels worldwide.
 There are some moves to restrict and replace their use.

+In 2024 a report by Planet Tracker, dedicated to this planetary boundary stipulated that The Chemical Abstracts Service (CAS) registered more than 204,000,000 chemicals since the 19 century.
+From them, over 350,000 chemicals are allowed for production and use in North America and Europe and from those 350,000, most are untested and 14% are unknown because companies does not disclose their composition.
+Their negative impacts on health is more than a tenth of the global GDP and they can impact more than 1 planetary boundary: Chlorofluorocarbons, for example, can impact 3 at the same time.